 - A number of cases of hepatitis A and mumps have been reported in the Marshall Islands since January 2017.
-Get vaccinated against hepatitis A and mumps before you travel to the Marshall Islands.
+Get vaccinated before you travel to the Marshall Islands.
 See

 - Tropical storms and typhoons happen throughout the year, especially June to December.
 These can cause flooding, landslides and other disruptions to services.
 See

 - Australia doesn't have an Embassy or Consulate in the Marshall Islands but the Australian Embassy in the Federated States of Micronesia can provide consular assistance if you need.
 See